 Oh Zoom.
 My favorite video call platform.
 I currently have my settings for Zoom set to record all meetings and to download directly to my computer.
 If you don’t have a ton of space on your computer, I’d recommend having Zoom send recordings to the cloud where you can then determine if you want to download any of the call files.
 Currently I only save the video portion of the call because I do a lot of screen sharing and want to remember what I/the client shared.

-This one tends to be the fastest part in my whole clean up all because the workflows I have setup keeps Dubsado pretty organized for me.
+This one tends to be the fastest part in my whole clean up all because the workflows I have setup keeps HoneyBook pretty organized for me.
 But I do manually go through all of the leads and projects to make sure everyone’s workflows are running and no old clients or dead leads are in there.
 I also look at all of my templates and check the links, the fonts, and content for anything that may need some freshening up.

 Chrome